DLTK/DLTK/examples/applications/IXI_HH_sex_classification_resnet/README.md

 ## Sex classification from 3T multi-channel brain MR images
-Exemplary training and evaluation scripts for classification from multi-sequence (T1w, T2w, PD) brain MR images, based on the [IXI dataset](http://brain-development.org/ixi-dataset/) [1].
+Exemplary training and evaluation scripts for classification from T1w brain MR images, based on the [IXI dataset](http://brain-development.org/ixi-dataset/) [1].

 [1] IXI – Information eXtraction from Images (EPSRC GR/S21533/02)

 ### Data
-The data can be downloaded via the script in $DLTK_SRC/data/IXI_HH/.
+The data can be downloaded via the script in dltk/data/IXI_HH.
 It includes 178 datasets and corresponding demographic information.
 The download script
  - produces a CSV file containing demographic information
  - validates the completeness of all imaging data for each database entry
  - resamples the images to 1mm isotropic resolution